THE ABCs OF CITIZEN ADVOCACY

 2. Allies: Another group of legislators will be on your side but can be pushed to do more, such as speak up in party caucuses or on the floor.

-3. Fence-sitters: Some legislators will be uncommitted to the issues and potentially vote either way.
-These are your key targets, and your lobbying strategy is about putting together the right mix of "inside" persuasion and "outside" pressure to sway them your way.
+3. Fence Sitters: Some legislators will be uncommitted on the issues, potentially voting either way.
+These are your key targets, and lobbying strategy is about putting together the right mix of "inside" persuasion and "outside" pressure to sway them your way.

 4. Mellow Opponents: A group of legislators will likely vote against your cause but are not actively involved.
 The key here is to maintain this status quo, lobbying them enough to give them pause but not enough to provoke them.